pooriajr/pooriar/_sections/people.md

 ---
-heading: People to blame 😉
+heading: People
-subtitle: How can I talk about myself without mentioning a few of the people who influenced me most?
+subtitle: No man is an island.
 ---

 My mother, my ultimate supporter.
-Words fail to describe how much you have done for me.
+I could never thank you enough.

-My father, your patience and love are sturdy like mountains.
+My father, your patience and love have never faltered.

-Aaron, who opened my mind (and made me laugh more than anyone).
+Aaron, who opened my mind and made me laugh like never before (or since).

-Brian, who kept teaching despite me being the worst student.
+Brian, who never stops teaching this difficult student.

-And one more... you know who you are.
+And one more, you know who you are.